jzacsh/jzacsh-www/input/beer.md

 Either because I haven't read them before or because I did and just don't remember them.
 The live source of this data is my [amazon "to-read" wishlist][amazon_toread] (_hint, hint... feel like spending your money???_).
+...
+I think this is in order of how I'm tackling them.

 * The God Delusion (*currently listening on audio*)<br />
   by Richard Dawkins